Vision, strategy and values

 Stellenbosch University's contribution to the PANGeA network was the establishment of the Graduate School of Arts and Social Sciences (as a pilot case) to strengthen and advance doctoral training and scholarship on the African continent.

-The Graduate School of Arts and Social Sciences has enrolled a total of 135 full-time PhD students, from 14 sub-Saharan African countries, since it was launched in 2010.
-Of the 135 students already enrolled, 40% are junior academics and staff members that were nominated by the PANGeA partner institutions to pursue their doctoral degrees full-time at Stellenbosch University.
-To date, 26 candidates from within the PANGeA network have graduated from Stellenbosch University.
-All 26 PANGeA graduates have since resumed their academic posts at our partner universities which is a clear indication that the PANGeA initiative is a safeguard against the brain drain to the south of the continent.
+The Graduate School of Arts and Social Sciences has enrolled more than 200 full-time PhD scholars, from 18 sub-Saharan African countries, since it was launched in 2010.
+Of the 200 students already enrolled, 40% are junior academics and staff members that were nominated by the PANGeA partner institutions to pursue their doctoral degrees full-time at Stellenbosch University.
+To date, more than 57 candidates from within the PANGeA network have graduated from Stellenbosch University.
+All 57 PANGeA graduates have since resumed their academic posts at our partner universities which is a clear indication that the PANGeA initiative is a safeguard against the brain drain to the south of the continent.